 - 1.1.5 Controls to avoid significant observed adverse noise effects at businesses are also addressed in the CoCP.
 Compensation for any residual damage or loss is covered in Section 8 of the Policy. - 1.1.6 In some situations, however, having exhausted mitigation on site it may not be possible to avoid significant observed adverse effects from noise3.
-Under the Policy the Undertaker will prepare and where accepted by the beneficiary, implement mitigation or provide compensation for such situations. - 1.1.7 Examples of what may be offered under the Policy include: - a. installation of secondary glazing and additional ventilation, enabling windows to be kept closed, to provide additional noise insulation during the construction works - b. a support package that reflects ongoing costs associated with managing a property differently during the works - c. cost and expense of temporary relocation or rehousing for houseboats during certain phases of the construction programme - d. short-term respite accommodation if unacceptable disruption were to be experienced due to, for example, short periods of exposure to combined noise and vibration - e. an offer of financial compensation to cover: - i additional property management costs such as window cleaning, cleaning, security, insurance - ii temporary reduction of business profits - iii temporary reduction in the value of property - iv additional travel costs and car parking charges - v costs of installing blackout blinds - vi any cost or loss which arises as a direct consequence of the construction of the project - vii fees and costs associated with making a successful claim. - 1.1.8 The Undertaker has already identified the residential properties predicted to experience significant adverse effects due to the construction works.
-These are set out in the Environmental Statement4 (ES) which supports the application for development consent. - 1.1.9 Through the ES, engagement with stakeholders and public consultation, the Undertaker has also identified other properties that, although not predicted to experience 'significant adverse impacts', are in close proximity to sites or access routes and are considered to be special cases (special cases are covered in Section 7).
+Under the Policy the Undertaker will prepare and where accepted by the beneficiary, implement mitigation or provide compensation for such situations. - 1.1.7 Examples of what may be offered under the Policy include: - a. installation of secondary glazing and additional ventilation, enabling windows to be kept closed, to provide additional noise insulation during the construction works - a support package that reflects ongoing costs associated with managing a property differently during the works - c. cost and expense of temporary relocation or rehousing for houseboats during certain phases of the construction programme - d. short-term respite accommodation if unacceptable disruption were to be experienced due to, for example, short periods of exposure to combined noise and vibration - e. an offer of financial compensation to cover: - additional property management costs such as window cleaning, cleaning, security, insurance - ii temporary reduction of business profits - iii temporary reduction in the value of property - iv additional travel costs and car parking charges - v costs of installing blackout blinds - vi any cost or loss which arises as a direct consequence of the construction of the project - vii fees and costs associated with making a successful claim. - 1.1.8 The Undertaker has already identified the residential properties predicted to experience significant adverse effects due to the construction works.
+These are set out in the Environmental Statement4 (ES) which supports the application for development consent. - 1.1.9 Through the ES, engagement with stakeholders and public consultation, the Undertaker has also identified other properties that, although not predicted to experience 'significant adverse impacts', are in close

-3 As defined in Noise Policy Statement for England 2010 and emerging National Planning Practice Guidance - noise.
+3 As defined in Noise Policy Statement for England 2010 and emerging National Planning Practice Guidance - noise